Top 10 things to do at Croome

 A chinese reconstruction

 The mid-18th century Chinese Bridge which used to span the river by Croome Court is a bit of a local legend.
 With only foundations remaining today, uncovered by archaeological investigations, the original bridge disappeared from the river banks leaving no photographs to record its grand scale.
-Thanks to £200,000 of funding from the Monument 85 Fund we're carefully reconstructing the wooden bridge which will be ready by 2015.
+Thanks to £200,000 of funding from the Monument 85 Fund we're carefully reconstructing the wooden bridge which will be ready in 2015.